Kuriakose Elias Chavara: Pidiyari

 Kuriakose Chavara started a charity practice known as Pidiyari (a handful of rice) to encourage people to make daily small donations to help the needy.
-The Pidyari scheme supported the Midday meal Kuriakose Chavara popularized in schools The Pidiyari scheme was implemented in the following way: Participants would daily set aside a small quantity of rice in a special collection pot.
+The Pidyari scheme supported the Midday meal Kuriakose Chavara popularized in schools.
+The Pidiyari scheme was implemented in the following way: Participants would daily set aside a small quantity of rice in a special collection pot.
 The rice collected would be brought to Church during the weekends and was used to feed the poor, especially students for midday meal.
-A pious organization was formed by Kuriakose Chavara called “Unnimishihayude Dharma Sabha” who took care of the Pidiyaricollection.
+A pious organization was formed by Kuriakose Chavara called “Unnimishihayude Dharma Sabha” who took care of the Pidiyari collection.